MatteoDelliRocioli/telemetry/README.md

 -->

 # Performance considerations
-Rendering the application flow a there is a risc to impact application performance. for this reason when using diginsight it is important to follow normal guidelines of general good sense:
+Rendering the application flow there is a risc to impact application performance.
+For this reason when using diginsight it is important to follow normal guidelines of general good sense:

 - avoid using Method Scopes (and logging statements in general) on strict loops
 - avoid using Method Scopes (and logging statements in general) on deeply recursive methods